Can Gaotu Techedu Inc. (GOTU) Remain Competitive?

 CLSA gave a rating of “Sell” to GOTU, setting the target price at $2.70 in the report published on July 26th of the previous year.

-During the last 5 trading sessions, GOTU fell by -2.56%, which changed the moving average for the period of 200-days by -88.04% in comparison to the 20-day moving average, which settled at $1.7275.
-In addition, Gaotu Techedu Inc. saw -21.65% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GOTU rose by +4.61%, which changed the moving average for the period of 200-days by -86.87% in comparison to the 20-day moving average, which settled at $1.6295.
+In addition, Gaotu Techedu Inc. saw -18.04% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for GOTU